Mass Gainer vs Whey Protein: Which One Should You Pick?

 Can You Take Both?

-Yes, you can take both mass gainers and whey protein.
-In fact, most high-performance athletes and even bodybuilders take them both.
+Yes, you can mix mass gainers and whey protein.
+It's common for athletes and bodybuilders to use both.

-Based on my experience, sticking to whey protein and maintaining a slight calorie deficit is the better strategy for fat loss.
+In my experience, you're better off sticking to whey protein and a slight calorie deficit for fat loss.

 youtube